HEADSHOTS

 2007

-The iPhone challenges the powers that see, offering the best camera in the world—the one you have with you.
+iPhone challenges the powers that see with the best camera in the world—the one you have with you.

 2010

-iPhone 4 launches with a front-facing camera, forever changing the relationship humans have with their faces.
+iPhone 4 launches with a front-facing camera, forever changing the relationship we have with our faces.

 2013

-Facetune launches with 'filters'—no Photoshop hassle; no photographer guardrails.
+Facetune popularizes 'filters'—no Photoshop hassle; no photographer guardrails.

 2015